ImperialCollegeLondon/RowActionMethods.jl/README.md

 The API also offers more flexibility in stopping conditions.
 However these are not currently implemented when using JuMP, this will be coming shortly.

 ## Installation
-Clone this git repository and activate it as your current environment in Julia's REPL, e.g. if your terminal is in the directory the repository was cloned to `using Pkg; Pkg.activate("./RowActionMethods.jl").
+Clone this git repository and activate it as your current environment in Julia's REPL, e.g. if your terminal is in the directory the repository was cloned to `using Pkg; Pkg.activate("./RowActionMethods.jl")`.

-Normal installatino with `Pkg` will hopefully come in time.
+Normal installation with `Pkg` will hopefully come in time.

 ## Contribution
 If you run into any issues, or want to use some specific features of JuMP that aren't available, please raise an issue.